How My AI System Convinced Me to Hold a Funeral for Myself

 (Or: When I Realized My Thoughts Had Titles and My Emotions Were on Payroll)

-This is the part where I became… a corporation.
+This is the part where I became… the Pierre 2.0 corporation.

 Not a person.

-Not a healing gay with a Word doc.
+Not a healing gay with a Google Drive.

 A full-blown internal enterprise with departments, protocols, and executive hierarchy.